Putin says mysterious explosion posed no radiation threat

 "These are the objective data," he said.
 "These things can be tracked."

 The Aug.
-8 incident at the Russian navy's range in Nyonoksa on the White Sea killed two servicemen and five nuclear engineers.
+8 incident at the Russian navy's range in Nyonoksa on the White Sea killed two servicemen and five nuclear engineers and injured six.
 It was followed by a brief rise in radiation levels in nearby Severodvinsk, but the authorities insisted the recorded levels didn't pose any danger to local residents.

 Russian officials' changing and contradictory accounts of the incident drew comparisons to Soviet attempts to cover up the 1986 explosion and fire at the Chernobyl nuclear power plant in Ukraine, the world's worst nuclear disaster.